langchain-ai/langgraph/docs/docs/concepts/low_level.md

 `thread_id` is simply the ID of a thread.
 This is always required

 `thread_ts` can optionally be passed.
-This identifier refers to a specific checkpoint withing a thread.
+This identifier refers to a specific checkpoint within a thread.
 This can be used to kick of a run of a graph from some point halfway through a thread.

 You must pass these when invoking the graph as part of the configurable part of the config.